-From 1999 to 2016, the State spent approximately \$2.6 billion supporting the TOPS program.
-During that same time period, total expenditures on the TOPS program increased nearly 391%.
+From 1999 to 2016, the State spent approximately \$2.6 billion supporting the TOPS program with--total expenditures on the TOPS program increasing nearly 391%.
 The growth in TOPS expenditures is largely attributable to two factors: tuition increases and increases in the number of TOPS recipients.
 Since the program's inception, tuition has increased by 212% and the number of students receiving the award has increased by 103%.
 Although legislators recognize that the TOPS program has been linked to better academic preparation and increased persistence and graduation rates, the State has struggled to keep pace with the growth in cost of TOPS.
 In an effort to control spending on TOPS, thus also supporting its future sustainability, Act 18 of the 2016 Legislative Session established the 2016-17 award level as a base award amount that would not automatically increase with the cost of tuition.
 Any future changes in the award amount are now subject to an action of the Legislature.
 For the first time since the program's inception, in 2016-17, the State did not fund the TOPS program at 100%.
-Moving forward, it appears that the State will continue to struggle with fully funding TOPS, even as it is currently structured.
-In these challenging financial times, it seems prudent for the Legislature to consider alternative models for awarding TOPS.
+The program was cut by more than \$84M.
+To address the potential loss of TOPS funding in times of budget shortfalls and to protect TOPS recipients from losing their awards, the Legislature passed Act 503 of 2016 which distributes any potential shortfall on a pro-rata basis to all TOPS recipients.
+This resulted in students being paid TOPS awards at 93.06% for the fall, 67.44% for the winter quarter, and 41.80% for the spring, the total annual payment was 67.43% of the 2016-2017 TOPS award.

-5.5 The Board of Regents recommends that the Louisiana Legislature amend Act 18 of the 2016 Regular Legislative Session so that the TOPS award amount is equal to the award amount paid for TOPS students at that institution during the 2015-16 academic year.
+5.5 The Board of Regents recommends that the Louisiana Legislature amend Act 18 of the 2016 Regular Legislative Session so that the TOPS award amount is equal to the projected full award amount for the 2016-17 academic year.